tanmay9sharma/Melanoma-Detection-Assignment/README.md

 - Google Colab: An online platform for writing and executing Python code, often used for data analysis and machine learning.

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

-## Acknowledgements
-- This project was inspired by the need for efficient melanoma detection.
-- The "Skin cancer ISIC The International Skin Imaging Collaboration" dataset was used for training and evaluation.
-- The project drew insights from various sources to develop an effective CNN model.

-## Contact
-Created by [@iamnarendrasingh](https://www.linkedin.com/in/narendrasingh92/) - feel free to contact me!